-- 1. Gently brush away dust; if necessary, use a dry swab to brush away dust.
+- 1. Gently brush or blow dust away with a can of compressed air.
+Do not use an air compressor oil (from the pump) and dirty water will contaminate the printer and printhead.
+If necessary, use a dry swab to brush away dust.
 If adhesives or other contaminates remain, use an alcohol moistened swab to break it up. - 2.
 Use a dry swab to remove any residue that may be left from the first cleaning. - 3.
 Repeat steps 1 and 2 as required until all residue and streaks are removed from the sensor.